zhami22/ping-pong-game/README.md

 python ping_pong.py
 The game window will open, and you can start playing immediately.

-⚙️ Game Features
+⚙️ Game Features:

 Multiplayer: Two players can play locally on the same machine.
 Smooth gameplay: Ball physics for bounce and speed up after each hit.
 Scorekeeping: Displays score for both players on the screen.

-🛠️ Code Overview
+🛠️ Code Overview:

 tkinter: Used for creating the game window and handling user input.
 Ball mechanics: The ball bounces off walls and paddles, speeds up after each hit, and resets when it crosses the screen edge.
 Paddle control: Each player can move their paddle up and down using the keyboard keys.
 Scoring: Points are awarded when the opponent misses the ball, and the score is displayed at the top.

-🤝 Contributing
+🤝 Contributing:

 If you want to contribute to the project, feel free to open a pull request or issue.
 Any improvements or suggestions are welcome!